 The Story Of A Jewish Family Filled With Traditions

-Shalom and Welcome to TraditionsJewishGifts.com, the online extension of our family-owned Traditions Judaica Gifts store at the Festival Market in South Florida's Pompano Beach.
-Those of you who've visited our store know that we offer one of the largest collections of Judaica gifts in the world.
+Shalom and Welcome to TraditionsJewishGifts.com, the online extension of our family-owned Traditions Judaica Gifts store that was located at the Festival Market in South Florida's Pompano Beach.
+Those of you who've visited our store know that we offered one of the largest collections of Judaica gifts in the world.
 However, what you may not know is that our business is founded on the same Jewish traditions we celebrate with our customers daily.

 Traditions Jewish Gifts started in 1991 with a humble 10 x 10 booth at the Festival Flea Market Mall.
 Armed with just a small collection of Judaica gifts and specialty items, our founder, Louise, set up shop.
 It wasn't long before business boomed.
 So she opened up another booth.
 These two booths turned into three.
 The three booths turned to four.
 Eventually, Louise's success enabled her to open up a full-fledged store at the back of the mall.

 The store flourished—and not just because of the heavy tourist traffic or Traditions' huge assortment of Jewish gifts.
 Though a customer may walk in for a mezuzah pendant or a silver-plated menorah, they'd find themselves lingering to share memories or swap stories with Louise.
 The engraved rings reminded them of their wedding day; the Torah gifts, of their bar mitzvahs.

 It wasn't a store built only on sales.
 It was a store built on traditions.